Expensent

 Problem 1: The forward is manual

-Every invoice email needs a human to open it, click forward, paste the @qbodocs.com address, and hit send.
+Each invoice you want inside QBO needs someone to open it, click forward, paste the QuickBooks forwarding address, and hit send.
 Miss a week and you've got a backlog.
-The feature relies on the one thing automation is supposed to replace: you remembering to do a repetitive task on time.
+The feature relies on the one thing automation is supposed to reduce: you remembering to repeat the task on time.

 Problem 3: Receipts-tab misclassification